 Battle of Fort Sanders

 Captain S. H. Hall of Company A was mortally wounded.
 James T. Moore was elected captain as his replacement.

 |April||Returned to Virginia and assigned to G.T.
 Anderson’s Brigade, Field’s Division, First Corps, Army of Northern Virginia|

-Brigadier General Benning was wounded in the shoulder on May 5.
-Colonel Du Bose of the 15th Georgia took command of the brigade.
+Brigadier General Benning was wounded in the shoulder on May 5 and Colonel Du Bose of the 15th Georgia took command of the brigade.
 Captain Thomas J. Blackwell of Company H was killed.

 Battle of Chaffin’s Farm